Skip to main content

 Who It's Best For

 ATP is built for full-time career changers who can commit 5–7 days a week for 12 months and invest $124K–$136K total.
 The fixed-cost model and guaranteed instructor position address the two biggest uncertainties in airline career training: total cost and how to build 1,500 hours.
 The 38 airline Career Tracks provide a structured pipeline from training to a regional airline First Officer seat.
 Not suited for part-time students or hobby pilots.
+Important: ATP's accelerated pace means you must be a fast learner.
+If you fall behind the lesson plans, catching up is extremely difficult — and they do not refund program fees.
+Complete your FAA written knowledge tests before starting to give yourself the best chance of keeping pace.

-Long Island Aviators
+What Does Long Island Aviators Offer at KFRG?

 What They Offer